Do Go On - 360 - Alan Turing & The Enigma

 I don't know what that means.

-But would you code their crack certainly not dave
+But would you code their crack?

-no i saw it when i was at the cinemas.
+No, I saw it when I was at the cinemas.

-Was it 10 years ago or something?
+I have no idea of, like, was it 10 years ago or something?

 But where were you?